BFRBUILT FOR RANK

 A Note on the Timeframe

-What this means in practice: the 430% impressions figure is real, but it is almost certainly not the ceiling.
-We expect continued growth in both impressions and clicks over the next 60-90 days as the site matures.
-We will update this case study with longer-window data once we have it.
+What this means in practice: the 1,392% impressions figure is real, but it is almost certainly not the ceiling.
+We expect continued growth in both impressions and clicks over the next 60–90 days as the site matures.
+We will keep updating this case study with longer-window data as it comes in.

 Why It Worked